onthebusiness/harelang.org/content/blog/2022-04-25-Announcing-Hare.md

 you'd like to try it out, check out the [installation procedure], then the [Hare tutorial].

+Hare is most similar to C, and almost all programs written in C can also be written in Hare.
+Hare is simpler than C, however.

 [installation procedure]: /installation/
 [Hare tutorial]: /tutorials/introduction/